-Churches, charities government assistance programs from Human Services in Cleveland County provide financial help to the low income as well as needy.
-Find how to get grants to pay rent or security deposit to funds for mortgages, utility or water bills.
+Find churches, charities, or government assistance programs from Human Services in Cleveland County that give financial help to the low income as well as needy.
+Find how to get grants to pay rent or security deposits to funds for mortgages, utility or water bills.
 There are also free groceries from pantries, prescription drug vouchers, dental and also free health care.

-Charities provide the low income and working poor with other free stuff too.
+Charities can also offer emergency financial assistance assistance too in Cleveland County.
+This can help the low income and working poor in Norman or the county with other free stuff too.
 This may be Christmas toys (during the winter) to window fans (during summer) or fall back to school supply giveaway events in the Norman area and county.
-Other year round items may be passed out, ranging from clothes to programs for home repairs, gasoline vouchers or help paying for hospital bills.
+Other year round items may be passed out, ranging from clothes to programs for home repairs, gasoline vouchers or help paying for medical and hospital bills.

-Shelter, food assistance, financial aid, clothing, and more
+Free food assistance, financial assistance for bills, clothing, and more in Cleveland County Oklahoma

 The organization is committed to helping the less fortunate in the region and will offer as much support as possible.
 Help for seniors in Cleveland County may be available too, including free fans and transportation to appointments.
 Or children in the community can get free school backpacks or supplies or enroll into Summer Camp.
 Phone (405) 364-9910.
 Read Cleveland Oklahoma Salvation Army assistance programs.

 Shelter for Friends - Offer food and an Outreach program, which provides hot meals to those who are in need of help.
 This organization is also equipped with free internet and phone access to assist county residents with employment searches and housing searches.
 In addition, they also offer emergency support which will provides utility bill and rental assistance, emergency transportation, food or grocery items, and motel placement services.
 Dial 405.360.4954.